django-terran/django-terran/README.md

     A type of place.
     City, town, village, or hamlet.
 - population [^2]

     Population of the settlement.
     May be zero.
 While value of zero may not make sence at first, remember that Open Street Map data is not complete.
-    Used to prefer larger settlements in autocomplete suggestions.
+    Use to prefer larger settlements in autocomplete suggestions.
 - latitude [^2]

     Latitude of the settlement.
 Latitude ranges from -90 to 90 degrees.